Melanie Hamilton: Portrayal and relationship with Scarlett

 Melanie is the stereotypical southern belle, embodying the femininity and grace idealized by antebellum American Southern culture.
 During the post-war, society rewards her for her female virtues by making her an unassailable social pillar, and lauding her as a "true lady".
 She is universally admired by all of the characters for her selfless goodness, though Scarlett occasionally derides her naivety.

-The character of Melanie is a direct foil to that of Scarlett, and their deep 'sisterhood' seems odd to outsiders, who often assume it is Melanie's grace which allows her to be friends with the abrasive Scarlett long after the bounds of Scarlett's first marriage to Melanie's brother ended.
-But Melanie has always had deep admiration for Scarlett's spirit and strength, and her courage in saving her and newborn Beau has made Melanie eternally and unshakably grateful to Scarlett.
+Melanie and Scarlett both have different personalities.
+To people outside their circle, their close relationship is notable.
+Many assume they remain friends only because of Melanie’s good nature, especially since Scarlett is difficult to get alongwith.
+But Melanie has always had showed respect for Scarlett's strength, and she saved Melanie's newborn Beau in difficult times which has made Melanie much grateful to Scarlett.

-Melanie is a well-pedigreed member of the Southern aristocracy from a well-known and established family.
+Melanie is a pedigreed member of the Southern aristocracy from an established family.
 She is known for her selfless charity, unending kindness, and delicacy.
-Melanie's physical weakness, likely caused by generations of inbreeding between like-pedigreed cousins, is her downfall, as she is frequently ill and sickly.
-Her husband, Ashley, is her twin, representing the ideal Southern gentleman, and mirroring her background and constitution.
+Melanie is frequently ill and sickly.
+Her husband, Ashley, representing the ideal Southern gentleman, mirrors her background and constitution.

 In contrast, Scarlett is a 'mutt' of French and Irish heritage, and only a second-generation member of the plantation owners.
 During the time period, the Irish were of nearly the same social standing as black Americans, and Scarlett's Irish father gained Tara in a hand of poker.
 Physically, Scarlett is ferocious in survival, caustic in her relations, and has a sturdy physical constitution that enables her to endure most hardship, being rarely ill.

 While Melanie is praised as being the embodiment of the ideal Southern woman, Melanie's literal survival through the war and after is reliant on the 'mutt' Scarlett and Scarlett's breaking of societal rules.
 During the war, Scarlett is the one to provide the necessary strength to keep them going through starvation and violence, while delicate Melanie must rely on her.
 Scarlett's willingness to behave outside of the boundaries placed on women, such as killing soldiers, eating scraps, and seducing her sister's beau for money, ensure the continued survival of Melanie and Scarlett's family.

 Even after the war, Melanie's survival and position as a Southern matron is reliant on Scarlett's disregard for social niceties, as it is Scarlett's profitable lumber mill and shops which provide Melanie's husband, Ashley, with an income and position.
 Without the job Scarlett provides, Ashley, and therefore Melanie, would be unable to remain in the South and continue their culture.

 As a result of Scarlett protecting Melanie during trials, Melanie admires and protects Scarlett as she can in social settings.